God’s Judgement and Mercy

 God is love (1 John 4:8) but He is also a righteous Judge (Psalm 7:11).
-Even on earth and in our courts of law, a judge must punish the law breakers.
-A good judge will not pardon a criminal who has killed or stolen just because the criminal does good works of feeding the poor or helping orphanages, for example.
-The criminal must receive the due punishment for his crimes.
+Even on earth and in our courts of law, a judge must punish the law breakers; he will not pardon a criminal who has killed or stolen just because the criminal does good works of feeding the poor or helping orphanages, for example.
+The criminal must receive the due punishment for his crime.
 Because if sin goes unpunished, the law would be overlooked and anarchy will destroy the world.

-God will not allow sin to go unpunished.
+Likewise, the Lord will not allow sin to go unpunished.

-When humanity sinned and fell (Romans 3:23), sin brought death to all “For the wages of sin is death” (Romans 6:23).
+When humanity sinned and fell (Romans 3:23; Genesis 3), sin brought death to all “for the wages of sin is death” (Romans 6:23).
 And death brought eternal destruction.
-Humans needed God’s mercy.
-But how can God be both merciful and just?
+Humans needed the Lord’s mercy.
+But how can He be both gracious and just?

-So to solve the sin problem, God sent His Son to redeem humanity.
-“For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life” (John 3:16).
-Jesus bore the punishment for sin by dying on the cross on behalf of believing sinners.
-Thus, every sinner that accepts God’s offer of salvation by faith, repents, and follows the Lord, will be saved eternally ( Ephesians 2:8–9; Romans 3:21–31; Galatians 3:6–14).
+So to solve the sin problem, the Lord sent His Son to redeem humanity.
+For the heavenly Father “so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life” (John 3:16).
+Jesus bore the punishment for sin by dying on the cross on behalf of sinners.
+Thus, every sinner that accepts the Savior’s offer of salvation by faith, repents, and follows in the path of righteousness, will be saved eternally ( Ephesians 2:8–9; Romans 3:21–31; Galatians 3:6–14).
 By the plan of salvation, both the Justice and the love of the Creator were fully satisfied.

 In His service,